 Husband returned home from work.
 ‘What’s she doing here, in that state?’ he asked.

-I ushered him to the kitchen, pacified him, said I was worried about her state of health.
+I ushered him to the kitchen, pacified him.
+Said I was worried about her state of health.
 His two eyebrows became one.
-‘She’s not staying, she’s not coming back here to live.’
+‘She’s not staying.
+She’s not coming back here to live.’

 ‘She’s not staying,’ Husband said again.
-Made sure I knew his mind.

-Bella reappeared, refreshed, showed not a jot of gratitude.
+Laura reappeared, refreshed, showed not a jot of gratitude.
 Lost her temper at a comment Husband made about her not showing up for work.